R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 -   `Munich_generate.R`: Processes the raw census data to make it manageable for the the three modules.

 -   `Generation of network scenarios.Rmd`: Generates the mobile phone population and the four network scenarios, as well as performs the phone-to-cell association task (module: Generation).
-This notebook is also the basis for the supplementary material, which can be found [here](.)
+This notebook is also the basis for the supplementary material, which can be found [here](https://r-ramljak.github.io/MNO_uncertainty/).

 -   `Model_mismatch.Rmd`: Here we develop all necessary estimation models and run the different deterministic and probabilistic estimators (module: Estimation).
 Furthermore, we evaluate the results by means of KWD and create the final result plots (module: Evaluation).